-One of the most authentic war films ever made is Das Boot-a raw and compelling portrayal of a German Atlantic U-boat crew and their fearless captain as they struggle to survive during World War II.
-This 1981 gem from director Wolfgang Petersen revolves around the harrowing voyage of the German Atlantic U-boat crew.
-As battles break out, the submarine's claustrophobic interior comes to life, and the soldiers' ideals and professionalism are put to the test.
+One of the most authentic war films ever made Das Boot is a raw and compelling portrayal of a German Atlantic U-boat crew and captain as they struggle to survive during World War II.
+This 1981 gem from director Wolfgang Petersen revolves around the U-boat crew as battles break out, the submarine's claustrophobic interior comes to life, and the soldiers' ideals and professionalism are put to the test.